Calcutta HC grants interim bail to two Bengal ministers, TMC | Law-Order

 - India

-Imposing conditions, a five-judge bench of the high court directed the four accused persons, who are under house arrest, to furnish bail bonds of Rs 2 lakh each.
+Imposing conditions, a five-judge bench of the high court directed each of the four accused persons, who are under house arrest, to furnish bail bonds of Rs 2 lakh with two sureties of like amount.

-The bench directed them not to make any comment in public or in media with regard to the matter.
+The bench directed that the accused - ministers Subrata Mukherjee and Firhad Hakim, TMC MLA Madan Mitra and former Kolkata mayor Sovan Chatterjee - will not give any press interview or make any public comment in connection with the cases pending in the high court or in the trial court, pertaining to the alleged offence concerning themselves or any other co-accused.

-They were also directed to meet the investigating officer through virtual mode as and when required.
+The five-judge bench comprising Acting Chief Justice Rajesh Bindal and justices I P Mukerji, Harish Tandon, Soumen Sen and Arijit Banerjee directed that the accused persons will not tamper with the evidence or attempt to intimidate or influence witnesses.

 The four leaders were arrested on the morning of May 17 by the CBI, which is investigating the Narada sting tapes case on a 2017 order of the Calcutta High Court.